Ballot Design — Bylaw Amendments or Article Changes

 - Proceed forward to the "Ballot" stage of setup, and click the "+ Add position or question" button.

-- From the window that appears, select "Yes/No".
-You could also use the "Referendum and polls" option; you just want to ensure that your voting method is set to "Referendum".
+- From the window that appears, select "Yes or No".
+You could also use the "Referendum or Polls" option; you just want to ensure that your voting method is set to "Plurality".

-- When you choose "Referendum", two options are auto-generated: “Yes - I approve the amendments” and “No - I reject the amendments”.
+- When you choose "Yes or No", two options are auto-generated: “Yes - I approve the amendments” and “No - I reject the amendments”.
+You can change the wording of these two options if you would like.

 - While it may seem anti-intuitive to "Abstain" on a bylaw amendment — your voters will probably either agree, or disagree, with the changes — there may be some that do not want to cast a vote either way, but can still contribute to your quorum.
 Check "Allow Abstain" to create an abstain option on the ballot to catch some of those extraneous votes.